3nock/SpiderSuite/SPONSOR.md

-# Become a sponsor of [Spider Suite](https://github.com/3nock/SpiderSuite)
+# Become a supporter of SpiderSuite

 Your donations support the development & advancement of **Spider Suite**.
-Any donation amount is acceptable and will help attain the goal of making **Spider Suite** the de-facto tool for web crawling.
+Any donation amount is acceptable and will help attain the goal of making **Spider Suite** the de-facto tool for web security crawling.

-Feel free to [contact us](CONTACTS.md) for any further inquiries.
+Want to become a main supporter or partner with SpiderSuite?
+Feel free to [contact us](CONTACTS.md) on inquiry.

 ## Sponsor via Bitcoin